• Skip to main content

 It opens at 10:30 AM daily and closes when the park does (usually around 6- 6:30 PM, depending on the day and the season).

-Do you need a reservation for Flame Tree BBQ?
+Do I need a reservation for Flame Tree BBQ?

 Nope!
 It's a quick service restaurant, so reservations aren't needed.
 You can walk up and order at the counter or use Mobile Order to skip the line entirely.